-When the discussion button on the keyfob is pushed, all doors will lock automatically within 1 minute unless one of the following operations is performed:
+When the button on the keyfob is pushed, all doors will lock automatically within one minute unless one of the following operations is performed:

-- Any door is opened. - A key is inserted into the ignition switch and the key is turned from OFF to ON.
+- Any door is opened. - A key is inserted into the ignition switch and the switch is turned from OFF to ON.